anusha-awan/pearls-aqi-predictor/README.md

 ### Forecast Uncertainty

-Predicted AQI values are estimates and actual future air quality can differ because environmental conditions can change unexpectedly.
+Predicted AQI values are estimates, and actual future air quality can differ because environmental conditions can change unexpectedly.

 ---